chocof/spa/README.md

 ##### *add_firewall_entry*(ip, label, ctstate)
 Add a new firewall entry
 * ip : IP to allow firewall entry to
-* label : label to mark new allow rule
+* label : label for new ALLOW rule
 * ctstate : Set rule to accept NEW,ESTABLISHED or both (default : 'NEW, ESTABLISHED')

 ##### *set_client_established*(label)
-Sets the rule with the corresponding label to established
+Sets the rule with the corresponding label to accept connections only from ESTABLISHED clients

 ##### *add_client*(password, seed)
 Creates a new client to the database with the corresponding password and seed.